 Floodwater mosquitoes lay their eggs on moist soil near grasses and weeds.
 The eggs need to dry out before they can hatch; and in this case, they can remain viable on that dry soil for over a year.
 When heavy rains occur and the area becomes flooded once again, the eggs hatch and

 the mosquitoes complete their life cycle.
 It isn’t until after these mosquitoes become adults that they are noticed by residents.
-The drainage ditches and wooded areas that Hurricane Irma filled with water are all potential breeding sites for these mosquito species.
+The drainage ditches and wooded areas that were filled by Hurricane Irma, or any other large rain event, are all potential breeding sites for these mosquito species.

 How to Protect Yourself

 Florida floodwater mosquito species include Culex nigripalpus, Ochlerotatus taeniorhyncus, and Psorophora columbiae.
 All three of these species are happy to bite humans and all are capable of transmitting disease, along with many of our regular mosquito species.
 The most effective way to protect yourself from mosquito bites is to use a repellent containing DEET as the active ingredient.
 And don’t think that mosquitoes are only active at sundown and sunrise.
 Some species are active during the day, so repellents should be used any time you are outdoors.
 Wearing protective clothing and long sleeves helps also.
 Dumping any standing water on your property, checking gutters for water and cleaning bird baths on a regular basis is always a good idea to reduce the populations of container mosquitoes, which are always with us.

 For some humorous suggestions on how you can protect yourself from mosquito borne diseases, with lots of great information information, you can go to Zika Youtube Videos